Thomas Farmer (composer): Works

 He contributed songs to John Playford's Choice Ayres, Songs, and Dialogues (second edition, 1675).
 One of these is described as "in the Citizen turn'd Gentleman"; this was the sub-title of Edward Ravenscroft's Mamamouchi, produced 1675.

 Apollo's Banquet contains "Mr. Farmer's Magot", for violin.
 His instrumental compositions are entirely for strings, in three or four parts.
-He wrote the tunes in The Princess of Cleve, which appear in a set of manuscript parts dated December [16]82, owned by Thomas Fuller; Fuller possessed three other compositions in three parts by him, and various overtures are contained in British Museum Add.
-MS. 24889.
+He wrote the tunes in The Princess of Cleve, which appear in a set of manuscript parts dated December [16]82, owned by Thomas Fuller; Fuller possessed three other compositions in three parts by him, and various overtures are contained in British Library Add MS 24889.

 He contributed songs to The Theater of Musick, 1685 to 1687, and to Thomas d'Urfey's third collection, 1685.
 In 1686 his own collection of airs in four parts appeared, under the title of A Consort of Musick, containing 33 lessons.
 A Second Consort, containing 11 lessons, appeared in 1690.